Basic Guidelines of Mysore

 No talking, please.
 You may whisper to the teacher, but keep it to a minimum.

 If you are in the teacher training then a Yin practice is only allowed for the first 30min (from 8:30 til 9:00).
-Thereafter you should stop doing as much passive stretching and start warming the body up -preparing it for more of the classic postures; such as those in the Primary or 2nd Series in Astanga.
+Thereafter you should stop doing as much passive stretching and start warming the body up -preparing it for more of the classic postures; such as those in the Primary & 2nd Series of an "Astanga" style practice.
 (There will be handouts at the front of the room for these 2 series) However you are not limited to these series.
 In fact, you should also be bringing in postures that you learn from other classes, books, videos, workshops, etc; esp the postures you feel your body needs.
 Later in your training you can be using this time to choreograph a yoga routine that you will try out on the rest of the class in your "practice teach" sessions.

 However before you do more yang type (vigorous or active stretches) you must first warm up with a minimum of 10 sun saluatations Ideally you would do 5 of the "A" style followed by 5 of "B"~ However 10 of A is acceptable if endurance has not been built up yet.
 (If you do not know what "A" and "B" sun salutations are then just ask!)